Tensorflow-User-Group-Azerbaijan/baku-paper-reading-group/README.md

 Starting from third week, all members are __REQUIRED__ to take on administrative duties and act as the weekly group hero __IN TURNS__ to help organize the weekly meetings.
 The main duties of Weekly group hero is:

-* __The weekly group hero should help check the quality of the presentation propesed by presenter.__
+* __The weekly group hero should help check the quality of the week's presentation.__
 * __The weekly group hero should help monitor the discussion and deepen the conversation.__
 * __The weekly group hero should send out emails to participatiants before the weekly meetings.__
 * __The weekly group hero should send out the preparatory readings, videos, and/or PowerPoint slides as early as he/she can (by late Wednesday at the latest).__